exyi/coberec/docs/thesis/graphql-generator.md

 > Furthermore, it would add an edge case where With and constructor behave differently, which could lead to unexpected behaviour.

 We also have support for [GraphQL unions](https://graphql.org/learn/schema/#union-types) which are less straightforward to represent in C#.
-We are using inheritance to represent one option of many, but the union types also have helper methods to make creating and processing the unions easier.
+We are using inheritance to represent one option of many, but the union types also have helper methods to make creating and processing the instances easier.
-In the ExprCS API, Expression and TypeReferences are unions.
+In the Coberec API, Expression and TypeReference are unions.
 A simpler example of a generated union may found in the [CodeGeneratorTests.SimpleUnionType.cs](https://github.com/exyi/coberec/blob/master/src/Coberec.Tests/CSharp/testoutputs/CodeGeneratorTests.SimpleUnionType.cs) file.

 Apart from the basics like constructors, equality and ToString, we automatically implement some helpers.